roblox-ts/roblox-ts/src/Project/README.md

 -   loading options from tsconfig.json,
 -   passing TS AST from TS compiler API into TSTransformer,
--   passing Luau AST from TSTransformer into LuaRender,
+-   passing Luau AST from TSTransformer into LuauRender,
 -   writing to file

 So in short,